KiltzX/KiltzX/README.md

 Info:

 - 🔭 I’m currently Pentester at Hakai Offensive Security
-- 🌱 I’m currently learning Cyber Security and Web Dev
+- 🌱 I’m currently Exploiting and Researching about Web Apps and Cloud Hacking
-- 💬 Ask me about everything
+- 💬 Tell me how to hacking your hearth
-- 📫 How to reach me: dudu.cedsv@gmail.com
 - Competitor on Cyber Security - World Skills Lyon 2024

  <div>